 Make my focaccia

-- 50 grams olive or rapeseed oil plus extra for drizzling
+- 50 millilitres olive oil plus extra for drizzling

 - 300 millilitres water